peer-open-source/xara-docs/source/user/manual/analysis/integrator.rst

 	``args``, |list|,   a list of arguments for that type

-The type of integrator used in the analysis is dependent on whether it is a static analysis or transient analysis.
+The type of integrator used in the analysis is dependent on whether it is a :ref:`static <StaticAnalysis>` analysis or :ref:`transient <TransientAnalysis>` analysis.
-The following contain information about ``type`` and the args required for each of the available integrator types:

 .. toctree::
    :caption: Static Integrators